New Cabinets, Cutting Station, and Puppy in Sewing Room

 This is the view as you step into the room.

 Would you like to see a before photo?
-We’ve lived here less than two years, and I have moved my sewing supplies from room to room like Goldilocks looking for that perfect bed.
-Read this post if you want to see my setup in our small guest bedroom.
+We’ve lived here less than two years, and I have moved my sewing supplies from room to room like Goldilocks looking for her perfect bed.

 unfinished sewing space

 First, we hired someone to install vinyl flooring over the concrete floor, Then Dan and Eli cased the windows and installed all the trim.
-Obviously, that was a huge improvement.
-I appreciated the great lighting and beautiful view onto the patio, into the woods, and even the pond.
-However, the room clearly lacked character.
-Finally, we can check cozy character off of our list.
+That was a huge improvement.
+I appreciated the great lighting and beautiful view of the patio, into the woods, and even the pond.
+However, the room lacked character.
+Finally, we can check the cozy character off of our list.

 sewing room view looking at large trees and a pond